storecore-zz/test.storecore.io/content/documentation/using vamp/v0.9.1/conditions.md

     weight: 70
 ---

-{{< note title="The information on this page is written for Vamp v0.9.1" >}}
+{{< warning title="The information on this page is written for Vamp v0.9.1" >}}

 * Switch to the [latest version of this page](/documentation/using-vamp/conditions).
 * Read the [release notes](/documentation/release-notes/latest) for the latest Vamp release.
-{{< /note >}}
+{{< /warning >}}

 Conditions are used by gateways to filter incoming traffic for routing between services in a cluster.
 Read more about [gateway usage](/documentation/using-vamp/v0.9.1/gateways/#gateway-usage).
 You can define conditions inline in a blueprint or store them separately under a unique name on the `/conditions` endpoint and just use that name to reference them from a blueprint.

 #### Example - simple inline condition